-Join Christian Bradley for an in-depth discussion in this video Basic interface options and shortcuts in Blender, part of Blender: Creating a Game Character.
+Join Christian Bradley for an in-depth discussion in this video Basic interface options and shortcuts in Blender, part of Creating a Game Character in Blender.

 - In this video we're going to be taking a look at the basic Blender interface and a few of the menus, just so you can know your way around Blender and get comfortable for this series.
 In the basic startup file that you'll see when you begin with Blender, you're going to see an object, a camera, and a lamp.
 Now, I'm clicking on these objects by using my mouse buttons, and they're going to turn orange when that object is selected.
 Eventually we're going to have a lot more things on the screen here than just these, but this is a good enough place to start.